-But, vegan recipes for the Super Bowl can be healthy, vegan, and make everyone at your party happy.
+But, vegan recipes for the Super Bowl can be healthy, vegan and make everyone at your party happy.

-For instance, you can easily create Appetizer Boards and Platters to Please a Crowd and Vegan Bruschetta (pictured above).
+You can easily create Appetizer Boards and Platters to Please a Crowd and Vegan Bruschetta (pictured above).
 Not only does it supply a variety of vegetables, grilled and raw, but the hummus it's a great dip for the center.

-MY FAVORITE VEGAN SUPER BOWL RECIPES CAN BE PREPPED AHEAD
+MY FAVORITE VEGAN SUPER BOWL RECIPES CAN BE PREPPED AHEAD OF TIME

-But, if you don't have a crockpot, and you want a more gourmet chili, may I suggest my Vegan White Bean Chili that clearly stands apart from other chili recipes.
-In fact, this one is so popular with my friends, they ask for it when I come to a party.
+But, if you don't have a crockpot and you want a more gourmet chili, may I suggest my Vegan White Bean Chili that clearly stands apart from other chili recipes.
+In fact, this one is so popular with my friends; they ask for it when I come to a party.

 My new favorite vegan recipes for the Super Bowl is definitely tater tot nachos.
 Although these are homemade tater tots, Alexia tater tots are low in fat, vegan, and quick to heat in the oven.
 Top with your favorite nacho toppings, and watch the crowd go wild.

-With only 76 calories a serving, and made of all veggies, this artichoke spinach dip is a favorite vegan recipe for the Super Bowl.
+With only 76 calories a serving and made of all veggies, this artichoke spinach dip is a favorite vegan recipe for the Super Bowl.
 Served with whole-grain crackers or vegetables, it won't last long on the table.
-You can make this dip ahead of time, and heat it right before your guests arrive.
+You can make this dip ahead of time and heat it right before your guests arrive.

 When in doubt, combine chili and Skinny Nacho “Cheese” Sauce to make a spectacular chili cheese dip.
 Again, this crockpot dip can be made ahead of time and kept warm in the crockpot.